Sampling Transferable Graph Neural Networks with Limited Graph Information: Preliminary Background

-A graph $G=(V,E)$ consists of two components: a set of vertices or nodes $V$, and a set of edges $E \subseteq V \times V$.
+An unweighted graph $G=(V,E)$ consists of a set of vertices or nodes $V$ and a set of edges $E \subseteq V \times V$.
 Generally, graphs can be categorized as being either directed or undirected based on their edge set $E$.
 A graph is undirected if and only if for any two nodes $u,v \in V$, $(u,v) \in E$ also implies $(v,u) \in E$ (and both correspond to the same undirected edge).
 In this paper, we restrict attention to undirected graphs.